The application deadline is February 1, 2024.

-Since 1978, some 300 advanced graduate students from universities across North America and Europe have received dissertation fellowships from the McNeil Center.
-At least eight new fellows will be appointed for the 2022-2023 academic year, most for nine-month terms.
-Nine-month fellows will receive a stipend of $30,000, office space in the Center's home on the University of Pennsylvania's campus and library, computer, and other privileges at the University.
-Limited travel funds for research will also available.
-All fellows are expected to be in residence in Philadelphia during the terms of their appointments in order to participate fully in the Center's programs.
+Since 1978, more than 300 advanced graduate students from universities across North America and Europe have received dissertation fellowships from the McNeil Center.
+At least eight new fellows will be appointed for the 2024-2025 academic year for nine-month terms.
+Nine-month fellows will receive a stipend of $30,000, office space in the Center's home on the University of Pennsylvania's campus, and library privileges.
+Limited travel funds for research will also be available.
+Fellows are normally resident in Philadelphia during the terms of their appointments and are expected to participate in-person at the Center's seminars, brown bags, and other programs.
+The application deadline is February 1, 2024.

 Doctoral candidates from any PhD-granting institution who are in the research or writing stage of the dissertation are eligible.
-As outlined below, some fellowships are targeted at specific areas, but any project dealing with the histories and cultures of North America in the Atlantic world before 1850 will be considered.
+Any project dealing with the histories and cultures of North America in the Atlantic world before 1850 will be considered.
 Proposals dependent on the use of Philadelphia-area archives and libraries are particularly welcome.
-Applications are encouraged from students of all relevant disciplines, including Africana Studies, American Studies, Anthropology, Archaeology, Comparative Literature, Economics, English, Folklore, Gender Studies, History, Latin American and Latinx Studies, Law, Music, Native American and Indigenous Studies, Political Science, Queer Studies, Religious Studies, Urban Studies, and Women’s Studies.
+Applications are encouraged from students of all disciplines.

 Penn adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.